scode24/Profiler-AppV2/README.md

 - The application includes an admin panel that enables administrators to upload pre-filled data.
 - Administrators can also load templates into the app, allowing users to edit and customize their profiles based on predefined structures.

-### Technology Stack
+### Technical Implementation

-- **Tailwind CSS:** A utility-first CSS framework for building modern web designs with minimal effort.
-- **Framer Animation:** Utilized for creating smooth and engaging animations within the application.
 - **JWT Authentication:** Ensures secure authentication for users accessing the application.
 - **Bcrypt.js:** Used for password hashing to enhance security.
 - **In-browser JSON Editing:** Allows users to edit their profile information conveniently within the application.

-### Handling Big Payloads
+- **JsonSchema validator:** Validating profile json payload before sending to server to upload.

-- The application is optimized to handle big payloads efficiently during HTTP calls, ensuring a smooth user experience even with large amounts of data.
+- **Payload handler:** The application is optimized to handle big payloads efficiently during HTTP calls, ensuring a smooth user experience even with large amounts of data.

-### Image Storage

-- Images are stored in base64 format, providing a convenient way to handle image data within the application.
+- **Image Stoer:** Images are stored in base64 format, providing a convenient way to handle image data within the application.
+- **Password Regenarate and Send in Mail:** On reset password, password can be reset and will receive newly generated password on mail
+- **Tailwind CSS:** A utility-first CSS framework for building modern web designs with minimal effort.
+- **Framer Animation:** Utilized for creating smooth and engaging animations within the application.

 ## Getting Started